Yield Loss Prediction Tool for Field-Specific Risk Management of Asian Soybean Rust

 Project Mission

 A photo of mature soybeans in the field - by Claudia Godoy The University of Kentucky (UK) was awarded a grant (Project PI: Saratha Kumudini) to develop a soybean rust (SBR) yield loss prediction tool.
-This project website was developed as a result of this grant.
-The goal of the project is to develop a risk management tool to help soybean producers decide how to better manage SBR.
+This project website was developed as a result of this grant and was completed as August 2010.
+The goal of the project was to develop a risk management tool to help soybean producers decide how to better manage SBR.

-Specifically, this project shall lead to the development of an interactive internet site which will calculate potential yield loss due to SBR (for a preliminary draft, see calculator).
+Specifically, this project led to the development of an interactive internet site which will calculate potential yield loss due to SBR (see calculator).
 For more information about this project follow the about us link.

 Our Research Partners

-This project involves both national and international collaborators.
+This project involved both national and international collaborators.
 Asian soybean rust arrived in Brazil in 2001, consequently researchers in Brazil have had a head start in conducting research on this pathogen.
 The University of Kentucky is proud to have a collaborative agreement with Brazil's national agriculture department Embrapa.
 It is Brazils' equivalent to the USDA here in the United States.
-Our national collaborators include Louisiana State University (LSU) and more recently we are also collaborating with Clemson University, the University of Florida at Quincy and the University of Georgia at Tifton.
-For more information about the scientific staff working on this project follow the contact us link.
+Our national collaborators include Louisiana State University (LSU) , Clemson University, the University of Florida at Quincy, and the University of Georgia at Tifton.
+For more information about the scientific staff who worked on this project follow the contact us link.

 Our Funding Partners

-Funding for the project comes from the Risk Management Agency (RMA) of the United States Department of Agriculture (USDA), the Southern Soybean Research Program (SSRP), the Kentucky Soybean Board (KSB), and the Southern Region Integrated Pest Management Center (SRIPMC).
-Clemson University is being supported by the South Carolina Soybean Growers Association.
-For more information about the organizations supporting this project see the links page.
+Funding for the project came from the Risk Management Agency (RMA) of the United States Department of Agriculture (USDA), the Southern Soybean Research Program (SSRP), the Kentucky Soybean Board (KSB), and the Southern Region Integrated Pest Management Center (SRIPMC).
+Clemson University was being supported by the South Carolina Soybean Growers Association.
+For more information about the organizations that supported this project see the links page.